shawnbot/privates/README.md

 private.
 This Node module:

-1. Allows you to associate _pseudo-private_ arbitrary key/value pairs with any object or literal without polluting the owner's properties.
+1. Allows you to associate _pseudo-private_ arbitrary key/value pairs with any object without polluting its properties.
 1. Minimizes memory overhead by using [WeakMap]s, which allow keys to be garbage collected once they're no longer referenced.